 Medial collateral ligament injuries to the knee are not uncommon.
 Many well-recognized professional athletes, including Jay Cutler, Hines Ward, Knowshan Moreno, and Troy Polamalu, have suffered from a medial collateral ligament tears after injury on the football field.
 These can occur alone or in combination with other ligament or cartilage injuries of the knee in athletes.

-The Medial Collateral Ligament (MCL), together with the cruciates and lateral collateral ligament, is critical to the stability of the knee joint.
-The MCL is a fibrous band of tissue made up of collagen fibers that runs along the inner aspect of the knee from the end of the thigh bone (femur) to the top of the shin bone (tibia).
-In this location, the MCL provides “side-to-side” stability to the knee and prevents widening of the inner aspect of the joint with forces applied to the outside of aspect of the knee (valgus force).
+The Medial Collateral Ligament (MCL), is critical to the stability of the knee joint.
+The MCL is a fibrous band of tissue made up of collagen fibers that run along the inner aspect of the knee from the end of the thigh bone (femur) to the top of the shin bone (tibia).
+In this location, the MCL provides “side-to-side” stability to the knee and prevents widening of the inner aspect of the joint with forces applied to the outside aspect of the knee (valgus force).
 When significant forces are applied to the outside aspect of the knee, as can occur during a tackle in football or awkward slide into base with baseball, the ligament can be stretched (“sprained”) or torn.

 Because the MCL resists widening of the inside of the knee joint, the MCL is usually injured indirectly by traumatic forces in the outside of the knee.
 These are certainly common in contact sports from tackles or “clipping injuries” in football and soccer.
 However, MCL injuries can also occur from noncontact mechanisms such as awkward landing or pivoting events in basketball or slides into base with baseball.
 An MCL tear or sprain can occur in isolation or in combination with injury to the meniscus, cartilage, or cruciate ligaments.

 Symptoms and Classifications of Medial collateral ligament (MCL)